 ARRIVAL IN HANOI CITY

 I departed for my journey to Ha Long Bay from Ho Chi Minh City.
 I booked an Uber, an easy $4 USD and fast 20-minute ride to the Tan Son Nhat International Airport for my flight to Hanoi.
-To get to Ha Long Bay, you will first need to fly to Hanoi, Vietnam’s capital, a beautiful vibrant city with historic charm.
+To get to Ha Long Bay, you will first need to fly to Hanoi, Vietnam’s capital.
 Based on pictures I had seen, I felt it necessary to leave a day early so I could stay a night in the capital before my flight with Hai Au Aviation.

 I woke up early after my night in Hanoi, extremely excited to seize the day by seaplane.
-To ensure I wasn’t late for my flight, I left my accommodation in Hanoi earlier than necessary – and good thing I did!
+I left my accommodation in Hanoi earlier than necessary – and good thing I did!
 What was estimated to be a 40-minute commute to the airport ended up taking just over an hour with the considerable amounts of traffic on the road.
 Always plan ahead and leave early!

 CHECK-IN AT NOIBAI INTERNATIONAL AIRPORT

 Upon arriving at the Noi Bai International Airport, I went in search of Hai Au Aviation check in which is Counter 109, Lobby E, Terminal 1.
 The gentleman at the counter warmly greeted me with a friendly smile and hello.
-He asked for my passport, whether I was carrying any weapons or other dangerous contaminants (of course I wasn’t), and then weighed my luggage.
+He asked for my passport, whether I was carrying any weapons or other dangerous contaminants, and then weighed my luggage.

 Once the airline gathered all of my information, I was given my fancy looking paper ticket and personally walked over to the boarding gate, a nice touch and a nod to the excellent service of the airline!
 I felt like a million bucks.
 Overall, check in was a smooth, seamless and pleasant process, not something I’m always confident in saying when I travel.
 Rest assured your experience will be just so.

 Once I got through security, I had 30 minutes to spare before boarding.
 If you have extra time before your flight, consider fueling your day with a traditional Vietnamese Coffee.
 They are delightfully tasty!
-When it was time to board, everyone on my flight walked down a flight of stairs to a bus that would shuttle us to our plane.
+When it was time to board, everyone on my flight walked down a flight of stairs to a bus.
 Thank goodness for the bus because it started to lightly rain, but that wasn’t going to dampen my highly anticipated flight experience!

 DEPARTURE FOR HALONG BAY, VIETNAM

-The pilots briefed all passengers on proper safety regulations and ensured we were buckled for takeoff.
-The motor moved from a quiet hum to a revved up engine, and with a quickness, we were off into the skies.
+The pilots briefed all passengers on proper safety regulations and ensured we were ready for takeoff.
+The motor moved from a quiet hum to a revved up engine.
+With a quickness, we were off into the skies.
 The scenic flight from Hanoi to Ha Long Bay is about 45 minutes with a 15-minute scenic tour of the bay, much quicker than any other way to travel!

 The first 20 minutes of the flight, because it was a hazy day, we went through a sea of white clouds.
 The pilot assured us that the weather would break for good views as we neared Ha Long Bay.
 My eyes lit up with the first glimpse of the green-blue waters I’d been waiting to see.
 I took stock of the lush greenery that delicately complimented the tranquil jade waters.
 Each islet felt strategically placed so that every view at any moment was perfect.